lostjared/Acid.Cam.v2.OSX/README.md

 Download old versions of Acid Cam for macOS: http://lostsidedead.biz/osx

 Acid Cam distorts video to create art.
-It is designed to bo used with other software or on its own.
+It is designed to bo used with other software (Syphon)  or on its own.
 There is multiple versions of the program for macOS, Linux, and Windows as well as a command line version of the program.

 This version shares some code with libacidcam, so sometimes when I update the parts that are shared show up in both projects. libacidcam uses C++/OpenCV and Autotools, and this macOS program uses Objective-C++/Cocoa/OpenCV and Xcode

 This project was created in hopes of providing some entertainment, or for the Glitch artist to give you a starting image/video to use with other tools.

 I call the art that I create with Acid Cam an Acid Glitch, but you can call it whatever you want.
 It is just meant to be a tool to use with other programs to help aid in the creation of artistic images/videos.

 Acid Cam's effects are created by using Acid Cam 'filters', or pieces of code that distort an image and can be combined to produce some interesting results.
-The project currently has over 450 filters to mix and match.
+The project currently has over 700 filters to mix and match.

 View Facebook page for Information and  sample videos: http://facebook.com/AcidCam